Financially reviewed by Patrick Flood, CFA.

 These different asset classes behave differently during different market environments.
 The relationship between two asset classes is called asset correlation.
 For example, stocks and bonds are held alongside one another because they are usually negatively correlated, meaning when stocks go down, bonds tend to go up, and vice versa.
 That uncorrelation between assets offers a diversification benefit that helps lower overall portfolio volatility and risk.
 This concept becomes increasingly important for those with a low tolerance for risk and/or for those nearing, at, or in retirement, and equity risk factor diversification may be just as important as asset class diversification.

-It’s widely accepted that choosing an asset allocation is more important over the long term than the specific selection of assets.
+It's widely accepted that choosing an asset allocation is more important over the long term than the specific selection of assets.
 That is, choosing what percentage of your portfolio should be in stocks and what percentage should be in bonds is more important – and more impactful – than choosing, for example, between an S&P 500 index fund and a total market index fund.
-Vanguard actually determined that roughly 88% of a portfolio’s volatility and returns are explained by asset allocation.* Think of asset allocation as the big-picture framework or foundation upon which your portfolio rests, before moving on to the minutiae of selecting specific securities to invest in.
+Vanguard actually determined that roughly 88% of a portfolio's volatility and returns are explained by asset allocation.*

-Different investing goals also obviously dictate asset allocation.
-Given a particular level of risk, asset allocation is the most important factor in achieving an investing objective.
-An investor who wants to save for a down-payment on a house in 10 years will obviously have a more conservative asset allocation than an investor who is saving for retirement 40 years into the future.
-Asset allocation is usually colloquially described as a ratio of stocks to fixed income, e.g. 60/40, meaning 60% stocks and 40% bonds.
-Continuing the example, since bonds tend to be less risky than stocks, the first investor may have an asset allocation of 10/90 stocks/bonds while the second investor may have a much more aggressive allocation of 90/10.
+Asset allocation is usually colloquially written and stated as a ratio of stocks to fixed income, e.g. 60/40, meaning 60% stocks and 40% bonds.
+Continuing the example, since bonds tend to be less risky than stocks, the first investor with a short time horizon may have an asset allocation of 10/90 stocks/bonds while the second investor may have a much more aggressive allocation of 90/10.
 We can extend that description to other assets like gold, for example, written as 70/20/10 stocks/bonds/gold, meaning 70% stocks, 20% bonds, and 10% gold.

 So what does all this look like in practice?
 The chart below shows the practical application, importance, and variability of returns of specific asset allocations comprised of two assets – stocks and bonds – from 1926 through 2019.
 Bars represent the best and worst 1-year returns.